Driving In Greece – Driving Laws And Road Rules 2025

 The legal drink / driving limit in Greece is 0.5 gr of alcohol per liter of blood.
 In practice, this is no more than a large glass beer for men, and a bit less for women.

-Surprisingly, this blood alcohol content is lower than the UK (except Scotland), Canada and some US States.
+Surprisingly, this blood alcohol content in Greece is lower than the UK (except Scotland), Canada and some US States.

 Drinking driving in Greece